azdavis/cmu-15-418-final/writeup/04-checkpoint-02.md

 We plan to show a gallery of before an examples for input image and output portrait mode images.

-\section{Issues}
+## Issues

 One issue may be if we feel a need to have our regular C program and OpenMP- enabled C program diverge significantly.
-We may wish to use \texttt{\#if OMP}
-pragmas to separate OpenMP-only logic from regular sequential logic.
+We may wish to use `#if OMP` pragmas to separate OpenMP-only logic from regular sequential logic.
 We hope, however, to keep the algorithms as similar as possible.
 Ideally, the only change would be to add the OpenMP pragmas.

 If we wish to run our algorithm on videos, a possible problem may be that even the fastest version of the algorithm may not be able to run in real-time.
-Even for relatively small images such as Elephant and Tiger, the program runs in more than $\tfrac{1}{30}$ of a second, meaning we may not be able to process 30 frames per second, a common standard for video.
+Even for relatively small images such as Elephant and Tiger, the program runs in more than 1/30 of a second, meaning we may not be able to process 30 frames per second, a common standard for video.
 60 or 120 frames per second would be even better, but also even less likely.